 The completion of a sensible stage in the construction programme to ensure the system is both safe and secure for the duration of the suspension.

-Where the transmission owner has committed to expenditure, for example the purchase of a major plant item, then the value of this investment will be included in the determination of GAVd.

-Where a component of the Enabling Works is provided solely for one customer’s connection, the total GAVd value will be used in calculating the charge for delay.
-However, for components of the Enabling Works which are shared with other parties, the appropriate GAVd will be apportioned.
-In apportioning the GAVd for shared Enabling Works, the following criteria will be applied: -

-If shared Enabling Works would have been built to the original programme irrespective of a customer’s request to delay (e.g. due to the need to meet agreed connection dates for other customers) then no Transmission Charge is due for that element of the works.

-Where shared assets would have been built later if the revised date had been known at the start of the project, then the appropriate GAVd will be apportioned based on the requested TEC of all concerned projects.
+If however, following a request to delay, it is determined that the most practicable, economic and efficient action is for the Transmission Owner to continue to the original construction programme, we will calculate the financing cost using the final construction costs of the scheme.

-Once the appropriate GAVd is known, the annual Transmission Charge will be calculated as follows: -
+Once the appropriate construction costs are known they will be set as the Gross Asset Value.
+The annual financing cost will be calculated as: -

-Annual Transmission Chargen = D (GAVdn) + R (NAVdn)
+Annual Charge = R (GAV)

 Where:

-n = the year to which charge relates within the Depreciation Period

-GAVdn = GAVd for year n.
-(GAVd is re-valued each year by RPI)

-NAVdn= Net Asset Value and is the mid-year value for year n based on re-valued GAVdn

-D = Depreciation rate 2.5% (equal to 1/40 of GAV)
+GAV = Gross Asset Value

-R = real rate of return (6%)
+R = rate of return (6%)

+The period of the charge for financing costs will be based on the difference between the TNUoS charging year of the original and revised connection dates.
+That is, a change of connection date to within the same charging year will not incur a financing cost charge.

-One-off Charge for Incremental Costs
+Incremental Costs

-Where as a result of a customer’s request to delay the transmission owner incurs one-off incremental costs, these will be treated as one-off works and charged as a One-off Charge.
-This would be applicable to expenditure related to activities such as de-mobilisation/re-mobilisation, additional consents, re-working engineering etc. This charge would also apply to site specific maintenance costs associated with part built assets.
-The formula of the charge (in line with the formula in CUSC Paragraph 14.4) is: -
+Where incremental costs are incurred by the relevant Transmission Owner as a consequence of the change requested by the customer, these will be treated as one-off works and charged as a One-off Charge in the usual way as defined in CUSC Paragraph 14.4.

+Examples of such incremental costs would be expenditure related to as de-mobilisation/re-mobilisation, additional consents, re-working engineering, etc. This charge would also apply to site specific maintenance costs associated with part built assets.
-One-off Charge = (Construction Costs + Engineering Charges) x (1 + R%) + IDC

-Where:

-Engineering Charges = “Engineering Charge” (as published in The Statement of Use of System Charges) x job hours

-R% = 6%

-IDC = Interest During Construction (if applicable)

-Period of Charge
+Timing and Period of Charge

-The annual Transmission Charge will be payable in monthly instalments from the original date of connection to 31 March in the financial year prior to that in which TEC is applicable i.e. when the generator starts paying generation TNUoS.
-The One-off Charge will be a one-off payment payable at the time the costs are incurred.
-This charge may be deferred by agreement, but will then incur IDC.
+The financing cost component will be considered a Transmission Charge as it is a one-off charge being paid over a longer period.
+It will be payable in monthly instalments from the original date of connection to 31 March in the financial year prior to that in which TEC is applicable, that is, when the generator starts paying generation TNUoS.

+The incremental costs will be a one-off charge payable upon completion of the works.
+This element of charge may be deferred by agreement but will then incur interest as detailed in CUSC Section 14.

 The specific details of the charge and the payment timings will be set out in the relevant connection agreement when varied.

-Charge for Provision of Backfeed
+Provision of Backfeed

-Charges associated with any request for backfeed will be made up of two elements a Transmission Charge and a One-off Charge.
-An example of how they are applied is included in Appendix B.
+Charges associated with any request for backfeed are made up of two elements; recovery of financing costs and recovery of incremental costs incurred to facilitate the customer request.
+These charges will be included in the Bilateral Connection Agreement (BCA) as a One-off Charge.
+An example of how they are applied is included in Appendix B

-Transmission Charge
+Backfeed Financing Costs

-This is a charge associated with the value of investments made earlier than they would otherwise have been if no backfeed had been requested.
+This cost is related to the transmission investment that is made earlier than would otherwise have been the case.